99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

   - connections to AWS CodeCommit repos with IAM user, configure Git credentials for CodeCommit in the IAM console
   to get access:
     - Generate HTTPS Git credentials.
-    - Generate new SSH keys and associate the PUBLIC SSH key to each of your developer's IAM user.
+    - Generate new SSH keys and associate the PUBLIC SSH key to each of your developer's IAM user.!!

 <img width="50" alt="image" src="https://github.com/99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/assets/73752549/cc98d861-4d4f-4ab7-90fd-260eda8be962">